cyberbotics/webots-doc/guide/programming.md

 to the robot, then use `wb_robot_get_device(), wb_gps_enable()` and `wb_gps_get_values()` functions.
 Note that the `GPS`'s resolution field must be 0 (the default), otherwise the results will be noisy.
-You will find more info about the `GPS` node and functions in `Reference Manual`.
+You will find more info about the `GPS` node and functions in [Reference Manual](http://www.cyberbotics.com/reference/).
 Note that the `GPS` can also be placed on a robot's part (arm, foot, etc.) to get the world/global coordinates of that particular part.

 #### In Supervisor code: